Indoor Vegetable Gardening

 A grow system with lights can be compact and effective for countertop gardens.
 Aerogarden’s Grow Light Panel will sit directly on the countertop and allow space for your plants to sit underneath.
 This is a great option for anyone who wants to try indoor vegetable gardening before going “all in”.

 SLCG PRO TIP: Refer to the growing recommendations on your seed packet for the amount of light needed for the vegetables you want to grow.
 If you’re growing several types of vegetables in the same indoor garden, you will want to be sure they all have the same lighting, fertilizing, and watering needs.
-This will help you to create a small but mighty garden that is full of the veggies you love the most without taking up a lot of room in your home.

 a tray of seedlings starting to grow in a black flat